How Being a Mentor Can Help Your Own Career

 “The mentoring program has impacted me in such a big way,” says Deborah Beggan, vice president and brand manager at Helly Hansen.
 “As a mentor you learn so much from your mentee—new insights, fresh ideas—you pick up the energy from young talent and it reinforces your leadership style and reminds you to take your own advice!
 It’s pretty cool!”

-2. Encourage personal and professional growth via forced reflection.
+2. It can encourage personal and professional growth via forced reflection.

 A candid conversation about your own experiences can help you identify your major workplace successes and those things that maybe didn’t work so well.
 Maybe you faced significant barriers early on in your career—by identifying them and reflecting on the experience, you can work to remove similar obstacles for others in your own workplace.